joola/joola/docs/technical-documentation/using/sdk/SDK-API-Documentation.md

 #### `joolaio.query.fetch(query, [callback])`

-Query joola.io for a set of documents based on criteria passed in `query`.
+Query joola for a set of documents based on criteria passed in `query`.
 Upon completion, `callback(err, results)` is called.

 <a name="query"></a>
 `query` holds the following options: